HarshikaAdarsh/DiscussIon/README.md

 * Clone the repository to your local machine.
 Git clone  https://github.com/HarshikaAdarsh/DiscussIon

 ###### for frontend
-* Navigate to the project directory front end . cd frontend
+* Navigate to the project directory front end. cd frontend

 * Install dependencies.